Average Hash

 img

-An average mat hash (matrix hash) can be created using average_hash(image, size), as follows:
+An average mat hash (matrix hash) can be created using average_hash(image, size)

 using TestImages, Images, ImageHashes